jwilli038/ocr/README.md

 Step 3: Run the OCR Script
 Create the Python Script:

-Create a file named tesseract_ocr.py and paste the following code:

-python
-Copy code
-import pytesseract
-from PIL import Image

-# Explicitly set the path to the Tesseract executable
-pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'

-# Path to the image
-image_path = r'path_to_your_image.png'  # Replace with the correct path to your image

-# Load the image using PIL
-image = Image.open(image_path)

-# Ensure the image is in RGB format (optional)
-if image.mode != 'RGB':
-    image = image.convert('RGB')

-# Use Tesseract to do OCR on the image
-text = pytesseract.image_to_string(image)

-# Print the extracted text
-print(text)
-Run the Script:

-bash
-Copy code
 python tesseract_ocr.py
-Ensure you replace path_to_your_image.png with the actual path to the image you want to process.

 This README provides detailed steps to set up the environment, install Tesseract OCR, and run the OCR script.
 Copy and paste this content into your README file.
 If you have any questions or encounter any issues, feel free to ask!